Python

 - field: The string field name to set.

-- value: The integer value to set
+- value: The integer value to set.

 set_ethernet_cb(type, packetCb)

-- type: The Ethertype to register the callback for.
+- type: The Ethertype to register for (e.g., 0x0800=IPv4, 0x86DD=IPv6, 0x8100=VLAN).

 - packetCb: The callback to call for packets of the given ethertype.